unitMeasure/pwn-plugins/README.md

 - `privacy_nightmare` logs frequent warnings if GPS is not set up.
 - `NoGPSPrivacy` requires a directory to store probe info and a config entry:

 `main.plugins.nogpsprivacy.pn_output_path = "your/path/here"`
 - Both `privacy_nightmare` and `NoGPSPrivacy` may keep threads alive after plugin unload.
-To fix: disable the plugin and restart Pwnagotchi.
+To fix: disable the plugin and restart Pwnagotchi or use probeReq instead (no gps and only logs probes)

 More on the way!